 - 492. Second, Spain complied with the test set forth in AES SUMMIT v.
-Hungary for determining whether a measure is reasonable and in compliance with the FET standard set forth in the ECT.
-According to this test, for a measure to be reasonable (i) it must respond to a rational policy, i.e., it must have been adopted with the aim of addressing a public interest matter, and (ii) it must be reasonable, which means there must be an appropriate correlation between the State's public policy objective and the measure adopted to achieve it. - 493.
-Regarding the first element, Spain intended to correct the imbalance that existed due to an excessive remuneration of investors which, besides creating an excessive charge for Spanish consumers, was contributing to the generation of Tariff Deficit, in the context of an acute economic crisis that affected the economy as a whole.
-This is a valid rational public policy according to the criteria established in AES Summit v.
-Hungary.
-Absent a regulatory reform, the increase in costs for the SES arising from the CSP sector would have been exponential in 2014.
-This increase was the one the disputed measures intended to prevent, and therefore the Claimants' figures regarding 2012 costs, when the CSP sector had phased its entry into operation, are not relevant.
-Moreover, the existence of an economic crisis and the difficulty of obtaining international financing also forced Spain to adopt several macroeconomic control measures in different sectors, including energy. - 494.
+Hungary705 for determining whether a measure is reasonable and in compliance with the FET standard set forth in the ECT.
+According to this test, for a measure to be reasonable (i) it must respond to a rational policy, i.e., it must have been adopted with the aim of addressing a public interest matter, and (ii) it must be reasonable, which means there must be an appropriate correlation between the State's public policy objective and the measure adopted to achieve it.706 - 493.
+Regarding the first element, Spain intended to correct the imbalance that existed due to an excessive remuneration of investors which, besides creating an excessive charge for Spanish consumers, was contributing to the generation of Tariff Deficit, in the context of an acute economic crisis that affected the economy as a whole.707 This is a valid rational public policy according to the criteria established in AES Summit v.
+Hungary.708 Absent a regulatory reform, the increase in costs for the SES arising from the CSP sector would have been exponential in 2014.
+This increase was the one the disputed measures intended to prevent, and therefore the Claimants' figures regarding 2012 costs, when the CSP sector had phased its entry into operation, are not relevant.709 Moreover, the existence of an economic crisis and the difficulty of obtaining international financing also forced Spain to adopt several macroeconomic control measures in different sectors, including energy.710 - 494.
 In this context, the rational policy was to amend the regulatory framework to protect consumers, rather than raising rates for consumers, which would have led to less energy consumption and further aggravation of the Tariff Deficit.
-Likewise, raising taxes on fuels as proposed by the Claimants is a measure that has no support and would not be feasible in the circumstances. - 495.
+Likewise, raising taxes on fuels as proposed by the Claimants is a measure that has no support and would not be feasible in the circumstances.711 - 495.
 Regarding the second element, the reform had an impact on all persons integrating the SES, seeking to raise income and reduce SES costs to cope with the Tariff Deficit.
-From the perspective of producers, the measures are equally proportionate, since they can still obtain
+From the perspective of producers, the measures are equally proportionate, since they can still obtain a reasonable return of 7.398% on their investment while the existing imbalance is corrected.
+712

-&lt;sup>705 AES Summit v.
-Hungary (Award), ¶¶ 10.3.7-10.3.9.
+705 AES Summit v.
+Hungary (Award), ¶ 10.3.7-10.3.9.

-&lt;sup>708 Respondent's Counter-Memorial, ¶¶ 864-866.
+708 Respondent's Counter-Memorial, ¶¶ 864-866.
 Respondent cites AES Summit v.
 Hungary (Award), ¶¶ 10.3.31 and 10.3.34; AES Summit v.
 Hungary (Decision on Annulment), ¶ 78.